 - Read the Qualifications: What skills is this employer looking for?
 What type of candidate is going to come in and solve their problem?

-- Focus on Your Top 3 Relevant Skills: Your resume summary should only be about three sentences, focus on your top three relevant skills.
+- Focus on Your Top 3 Relevant Skills/Traits/Abilities: Your resume summary should only be about three sentences, focus on your top three relevant skills, traits, or abilities.

 If your resume could use a little more love, check out this post that talks about all the important resume sections you need and what content to include.